Bader-Idris/nuxt4-fullstack-portfolio/README.md

 Congratulations! 🎉👏 You are now running your own full-stack production-ready initial version of the project!

+### Building for Electron

+To create a production build for Electron, you will need to configure a specific set of environment variables.

+1. Create your `.env.electron` file by copying the example file:

+    ```bash
+    cp .env.electron.example .env.electron
+    ```

+2. Fill in the required environment variables in the newly created `.env.electron` file.

+Once your environment is configured, you can use the following commands to build the Electron application for different targets:

+-   `bun run build:electron`: Build for the current platform.
+-   `bun run build:electron:all`: Build for Windows, macOS, and Linux.
+-   `bun run build:electron:win`: Build for Windows only.
+--   `bun run build:electron:mac`: Build for macOS only.
+-   `bun run build:electron:linux`: Build for Linux only.
+-   `bun run build:electron:dir`: Build in an unpackaged directory for testing.

 ### Domain Configuration

 Make sure to update the domain name `baderidris.com` in the `b.dev.yml` file and its associated configuration files to your own domain name.